verlok/blog-11ty/content/blog/google-io-connect-2024-berlin/index.md

 ---

 Google I/O is the annual Google event for developers which takes place in their offices in California, <abbr title="United States of America">USA</title>.
+Google I/O Connect is a series of hands-on, in-person developer events held around the world, to help developers apply the technology and announcements from Google I/O through live sessions, demos, codelabs, office hours, and more.
-Google I/O Connect <abbr title="Europe, Middle-East and Africa">EMEA</abbr> is ... ⚠️ continue from here.
-As well as last year, I was invited to Google I/O Connect 2024.
+As well as last year, I was invited to Google I/O Connect <abbr title="Europe, Middle-East and Africa">EMEA</abbr> 2024.
 And as a Google Developer Expert (GDE), on the next day I also took part to the GDE Forum in Berlin Google offices.
 Keep reading to find out what these events were like and what I liked most of them.

 <figure>
 	{% image "01_cover.jpg", "Andrea Verlicchi leaning on the slash between the I and the O of the Google I/O Connect logo covered in flowers", [648, 1296], "648px", true %}